© Denzil Green

 Cranberry juice was the second most popular juice in North America in 2004 (9.5%), with orange juice being still the most popular by far (having close to 35% of the market.)

-I've heard that adding a teaspoon of butter to your Cranberries when boiling them will eliminate foam and stop them from boiling over.
-I've never thought of the foam as a problem, and I learned long ago to use good sized pots when boiling anything, so don't have the boiling-over problem.
-You only need to cook Cranberries in a pan until most of them have popped (you can squish the hold-outs with the back of a spoon; kids love this part, if safely supervised.)
+You only need to cook cranberries in a pan until most of them have popped (you can squish the hold-outs with the back of a spoon.)
 Cooking them further can bring out a bitter taste in the berries.

-If you are using frozen Cranberries, there is no need to thaw them.
+If you are using frozen cranberries, there is no need to thaw them before cooking with them.

-The Cranberry marketing boards are in full swing, coming up with lots of ways for us to use Cranberries, but here's a few more:
+The Cranberry marketing boards are coming up with lots of ways to use Cranberries other than sauce at Thanksgiving and Christms, but here’s a few more:

 - You can use dried Cranberries as you would raisins (provided they aren’t covered in chocolate or anything);